Adaptive Clothing for the Blind

 Braille Labels

 Adaptive clothing with braille labels helps people with visual impairments identify the color, size, and care instructions independently, enhancing their ability to select and manage their wardrobe without assistance.
+These innovations are key components of blind clothing solutions.

 Easy-to-Identify Color Coding